-Whereas, in October, people around the United States participate in Youth Justice Action Month to increase public awareness on the need to protect the constitutional rights of youth, establish a minimum age for arresting children, remove youth from adult courts and prisons, end the practice of sentencing children to life and de facto life without parole, and to provide people across the United States with an opportunity to develop action-oriented events in their communities: Now, therefore, be it
+Whereas, in October, people around the United States participate in Youth Justice Action Month to increase public awareness of the need to protect the constitutional rights of youth, establish a minimum age for arresting children, remove youth from adult courts and prisons, and end the practice of sentencing children to life, and de facto life, without parole and to provide people across the United States with an opportunity to develop action-oriented events in their communities: Now, therefore, be it

-1 Resolved, That the House of Representatives-
+1 Resolved, That the Senate-

-- 2 (1) acknowledges that the collateral con-3 sequences normally applied in the adult criminal jus-4 tice system should not automatically apply to youth 5 arrested for crimes before the age of 18; - (2) expresses support for the designation of "National Youth Justice Action Month"; - (3) recognizes and supports the goals and ideals of National Youth Justice Action Month; and - 10 (4) recognizes the importance of and encour-11 ages the Office of Juvenile Justice and Delinquency 12 Prevention to fully implement the Juvenile Justice
+- 2 (1) acknowledges that the collateral con-3 sequences normally applied in the adult criminal jus-4 tice system should not automatically apply to youth 5 arrested for crimes before the age of 18; - (2) expresses support for the designation of October 2021 as "National Youth Justice Action Month"; - (3) recognizes and supports the goals and ideals of National Youth Justice Action Month; and - 11 (4) recognizes the importance of and encour-12 ages the Office of Juvenile Justice and Delinquency 13 Prevention of the Department of Justice to fully im-

-- 1 Reform Act of 2018 in a manner in keeping with the - 2 spirit and intent of the law.
+- 1 plement the Juvenile Justice Reform Act of 2018 - 2 (Public Law 115-385; 132 Stat.
+5123) in a manner - 3 in keeping with the spirit and intent of the law.

-$\bigcirc$
+\bigcirc